 Knowing how to find the best home to rent isn’t a skill we use very often.
 Fortunately, the Internet makes this process much easier than it used to be.
-There are several methods you can use to find a house in your area with what you want.
+You can use several methods to find a house in your area with what you want.

 How to Find the Best Home to Rent with an Agent

-This may sound obvious, but the first step is to specify the general area where you want to live.
-You will probably base this decision on a number of factors:
+The first step is to specify the general area where you want to live.
+You will probably base this decision on several factors: